Payment Card Industry Recommends DMARC, DKIM, SPF

 Who is affected?

-The DMARC mandate has potential far-reaching implications as the PCI DSS requirements apply to the cardholder data environment (CDE), including merchants, processors, acquirers, issuers, and other service providers, including the following:
+The DMARC recommendation has potential far-reaching implications as the PCI DSS requirements also apply to the cardholder data environment (CDE), including merchants, processors, acquirers, issuers, and other service providers, including the following:

 With ubiquitous online banking and digital payments, the financial services sector has become a top phishing target for cybercriminals.